qimiko/gdrpc/README.md

 1. import files into Visual Studio and make sure it can build a dll
 2. edit `DiscordSecret.cpp` and make it yours
 3. include Discord files, make sure `discord-rpc.lib` is in main folder
-4. include minhook files, make sure `MinHook.lib` is in main folder
+4. include minhook files, make sure `LibMinHook.lib` is in main folder (you might have to recompile it for VS2019)
 5. build dll
 6. add the assets in the `assets` folder to discord

 #### Autoloader

 The autoloader is based on a modification of the import table of `zlib1.dll`.
-The old autoloader will work, however.
+If you want to do it yourself, just grab any generic PE header editor.

 ### Credits